 One M9 or One M9+?
 Should you hold out for the bigger HTC phone?

-So what can you expect from the new flagship?
-We've picked out the key features that might persuade you to hold off parting with your money for a One M9 or leave you wondering why HTC didn't make the One M9+ its flagship to take on the Galaxy S6 and iPhone 6 in the first place.
+So what are you going to be miss out on?
+We’ve picked out the key features that might persuade you to hold off parting with your money for a One M9 or leave you wondering why HTC didn’t make the One M9+ its flagship to take on the Galaxy S6 and iPhone 6 in the first place.

 Related: HTC One M10 release date

 Same all-metal design, colours, fingerprint tech returns

 HTC has found a design formula and is unsurprisingly sticking to it with the One M9+.
 There’s the same curved aluminium back and two-toned finish trim as seen on the One M9.
 The M9’s silver, gold and gunmetal grey colour schemes have also made another appearance.
 The micro SD card slot is still included to expand beyond the 32GB of internal storage as well.